crowdin/ota-client-js/README.md

 Distribution is a CDN vault that mirrors the translated content of your project.
 Thanks to the CDN (Content Delivery Network), the translated content will become available to users much faster.

-To create a distribution, open *Tools* > *Content Delivery* in your Crowdin project and click the *Add distribution* button.
+To create a distribution, open *Translations* > *Over-The-Air Content Delivery* in your Crowdin project and click the *Add distribution* button.
 Then type a name, select the files translations for which you want to be shown in your application, select export options, and click *Next*.
 Copy the distribution hash so you can use it for integration.

 For more information about the "Bundle" export option click [Using bundles](#using-bundles).